Rhode Island is able to cram major experiences into a package no bigger than a postage stamp.

 You can go to an island that the Nature Conservancy named one of the Western Hemisphere’s 12 Last Great Places in less than an hour.

-Mohegan Bluffs: Take hike to the top of the 61-meter bluff for breathtaking views of the ocean, or descend the cliffs to quiet beach.
+Mohegan Bluffs: Take a hike to the top of the 61-meter bluff for breathtaking views of the ocean, or descend the cliffs to a quiet beach.

 The North and Southeast Lighthouses are iconic New England landmarks, standing sentry on opposite sides of the island.
 Start your search from the Southeast Lighthouse for the offshore windfarm.

 Fall birdwatching: Many avian visitors are drawn to Block Island by its natural charms.
-Take journey in the fall to witness gulls, sparrows, thousands of warblers, and possibly even rare piping plover.
+Take a journey in the fall to witness gulls, sparrows, thousands of warblers, and possibly even a rare piping plover.

 Where to stay: Sullivan House or Spring House Hotel provide charming Victorian architecture.
 Both have unique seaside locations and full-service lodging.